federomero/ti/README.md

 # ti

 Simple command-line timer.
-Doesn't do much by itself but is extensible via plugins.
+Doesn't do much by itself, but is extensible via plugins.

 ## Usage